tere-valdivia/propstar_gasflow/README.md

 # propstar_gasflow

-A repository to save and document the procedures for the work on ProPStar HC3N data, together with data analysis.
+This repository has all the code used for the data analysis for the ProPStar II paper.